scribbletune/scribbletune/README.md

 scribble.midi(chords, 'chords.mid');
 ```

-I imported that into Garage Band and applied Synthesize -> EDM Chord ->Sunrise Chords to it and here is how it sounds:
+I imported that into Garage Band and applied Synthesizer -> EDM Chord -> Sunrise Chords to it and here is how it sounds.

 [Chords generated with Scribbletune](https://soundcloud.com/walmik/chords)

-To get a list of all the chords that Scribbletune can generate, you can do this,
+To get a list of all the chords that Scribbletune can generate, you can do this.
 ```js
 const scribble = require('scribbletune');
 console.log(scribble.listChords());	// [ 'maj', 'min', 'sus2', 'sus4', 'maj7', 'min7', 'dom7', 'dim', 'dim7', 'aug', 'sixth']